BedrockStreaming/hsdo/README.md

 ## Why HSDO

+AWS load balancers don't allow algorithms different from round robin.
-HSDO allow to use HAProxy in AWS when LoadBalancer capabilities are insufficient to your needs.
-HSDO implements ordered backend server lists to use fonctionnalities as consistent hashing.
+HSDO allows to use HAProxy in front of one or multiple AutoScalingGroups on AWS.
+HSDO implements ordered backend servers lists to use functionalities like consistent hashing, which makes it possible to use all the power of HAProxy, but on AWS.

+By design, HSDO is able to run several HAProxy instances, to load balance from ten to hundreds of backend servers and separate traffic depending of AvailabilityZone.
+It is reliable and fault tolerant, as each HAProxy server updates its configuration asynchronously from a DynamoDB table.

+We wanted a very simple and efficient implementation for HSDO, which we didn't find in Consul.

 ## Prerequisities